ConstantRobotics-Ltd/Lens/README.md

 virtual bool isLensOpen() = 0;
 ```

-**Returns:** TRUE is the lens controller initialized or FALSE if not.
+**Returns:** TRUE is the lens controller is initialized or FALSE if not.